KaihangZhao/Hospital-Expense-Prediction/README.md

 ## ML Predictions
-We built Random Forest Regression models and Gradient Boosting Regression models to predict three difference target, including length of stay, total costs and total charges through PysparkML.
+We built Random Forest Regression models and Gradient Boosting Regression models to predict three difference target, including length of stay, total costs and total charges through **PysparkML**.
 Using R_squared and Feature Importances as metrics, we evaluated and assessed each model and extracted intelligence from our models.

 ### 1. Length of Stay
 ### 2. Total Costs